Pegmode/Deflemask-GB-Engine/README.md

 # Deflemask Game Boy Engine (DGB)
 Custom Deflemask .vgm based music playback engine for the Nintendo Game Boy.
-Now the official Deflemask ROM exporter as of v1.0.3.
+Now the official Deflemask ROM exporter as of Deflemask v1.0.3.

 **this engine only works with Deflemask generated .vgms and is not intended for other .vgms**